sukitsubaki/sukitsubaki/README.md

 # Updated 2025-10-27

 """
-A brief, code-based representation of who I am as a developer.
+A brief, code-based representation of me
 """

 class SukisDevStats: